Skip to main content

 Rice and Peas

-A staple side dish in Barbados, typically made with pigeon peas or kidney beans cooked with rice in coconut milk and seasoned with herbs and spices.
-It's commonly served alongside meat or fish dishes.
+A go-to side in Barbados, made with pigeon peas or kidney beans cooked into rice with coconut milk, herbs, and spices.
+It usually shares the plate with meat or fish.

 Allergens: